tobiasHeinke/monostyle/README.md

 For more info on command line arguments use the `--help` command.
 The tools can be applied individually by executing the script files.
 Then the tools will loop over the whole project.

 Running Monostyle does not replace building the project with Sphinx.
-Markup errors can lead to false negatives, so Monostyle has to be run again or the section has to be checked manually.
+Markup errors can lead to false negatives, so Monostyle has to be run again or the affected section has to be checked manually.

 ### Advanced